gvwilson/thirdbit/src/fiction/santas/index.md

 The tattered remnants of its red vest were almost gray with grime and age.

 Finner ducked behind the ridge line.
-The creature was a santasaurus rex, but twice the size of any he'd ever heard of, and it was between him and his only hope of not freezing.
+The creature was a *santasaurus rex*, but twice the size of any he'd ever heard of, and it was between him and his only hope of not freezing.